 - Theatre set designer

-We currently have a KS3 Drama Club, which is led by Miss Rhead every Wednesday after school.
+We hope to have a KS3 Drama Club running again later this year.
 In Drama Club we have lots of fun playing games, devising our own scenes and also working with scripts.
 We look at developing skills which will be needed at GCSE level to give KS3 a taste of what it’s like.